 2) Limitation of the term of service for directors to one year

-5) Introduction of an executive officer system to separate implementation and oversight functions and clarify operational responsibility
+3) Introduction of an executive officer system to separate business execution and audit functions and to accelerate management decisions while clarifying management responsibility

 |Chairman of the Board of Directors||President and representative director|

 |Directors||10 (including 2 outside directors)|

 |Audit & Supervisory Board Members||4 (including 2 outside audit & supervisory board members)|